 is currently a Professor of Property Law at University College London.
 He holds a B.Ed and an LL.B. from the University of Alberta, and a D.Phil from Oxford University.
 He previously was a Senior Lecturer at the University of Melbourne, a Professor at the University of Alberta, and a Professor of Law at King’s College London, with visiting lectureships at Niigata University in Japan and the University of Auckland.
 His research focuses on property, restitution, trusts, and unjust enrichment.
 He is the author of Resulting Trusts (O.U.P., 1997), and An Introduction to Property Law in Australia (Lawbook Co., Sydney, 2008).
 He is co-editor (with Lionel Smith, Mitchell McInnes, Jason Neyers and Stephen Pitel) of The Law of Restitution in Canada: Cases, Notes, and Materials (Emond Montgomery Toronto, 2004).
 He is a member of the editorial boards for the Journal of Equity and Trusts Law International, and a regional editor for the Restitution Law Review.
 He is also the author of numerous book chapters and articles.

-currently is a Professor of Law at the University of Alberta.
-He previously taught at the University of Western Ontario, the University of Melbourne and Deakin University, clerked with Justice Major at the Supreme Court of Canada and served as a Legal Research Officer with the Alberta Court of Appeal.
+Mitchell McInnes is a Professor of Law at the University of Alberta.
+He previously taught at the University of Western Ontario, the University of Melbourne, and Deakin University; clerked at the Supreme Court of Canada; and served as a Legal Research Officer with the Alberta Court of Appeal.

 , B. Sc., LL.B., LL.M., D. Phil., LL.B. (civil law) is James McGill Professor of Law and Director of the Paul-André Crépeau Centre for Private and Comparative Law at McGill University.
 In addition to the law of trusts, his research interests include unjust enrichment, comparative law, and company and commercial law.
 He is a member of the International Academy of Comparative Law, the American Law Institute, the European Law Institute, the International Academy of Estate and Trust Law and the Bar of Alberta.